Ogden, Utah: Transportation

 Interstates 15 and 84 serve the city.
 I-84 runs east–west through the southern suburbs, merging with I-15 near Riverdale.
 I-15 runs north–south near the city's western edge and provides connections to the rest of the Wasatch Front and beyond.
 Ogden is served directly by exits 341, 342, 343, and 344.
 US-89 enters the city from the south, running through the city as Washington Boulevard, which serves as the main street of Ogden.
 It then continues north to Brigham City.
 State Route 39 runs east–west through the city as 12th Street, and continues eastward through Ogden Canyon providing access to Pineview Reservoir and the mountain and ski resort town of Huntsville.

-The Utah Transit Authority (UTA) operates four bus routes directly between Salt Lake City and Ogden, as well as numerous others that serve Weber and northern Davis counties that connect into either the Ogden Intermodal Hub on the west edge of town or to Weber State University.
-Ogden is also the source of the two routes that serve Brigham City, the northernmost extension of UTA's bus system.
-It also has a Greyhound bus stop along a line that runs north–south along I-15.
-The FrontRunner commuter rail runs between Salt Lake City and the Ogden Intermodal Hub in downtown Ogden.
+The Utah Transit Authority (UTA) operates several services within and to/from Ogden.
+The OGX bus line operates between Ogden Central Station and Weber State University (WSU).
+Additional bus routes service Ogden, and connect Ogden to Brigham City, the northernmost extension of UTA's bus system, and to Weber and Davis counties.

+Ogden Central Station is serviced by UTA's commuter rail system, FrontRunner, which, in addition to several bus lines, provides a direct route from the Ogden to Salt Lake City.
+Greyhound also services Ogden via Ogden Central station via highway I-15.